phphleb/radjax/readme.md

 $ composer require phphleb/radjax
 ```

-Connection to the project in /routes/ajax.php or /routes/api.php
+Connection to the project in /routes/radjax.php (are priority)

 ```php